Are you passionate about human rights? We can give you the tools and experience you

-Departments in the College of Community and Public Affairs (CCPA) review applications on a rolling basis (rather than after a set deadline), and we continue to make admissions decisions until the program is full.
-The earlier you submit your application, the earlier you’ll receive a decision!
+Departments in the College of Community and Public Affairs (CCPA) review applications on a rolling basis rather than by a set deadline, meaning we continue to make admission decisions until the program is full.

-To be eligible for graduate study, you must:
+Requirements to be eligible for graduate study

-- Provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:
+You must provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:

 - You have earned a bachelor's degree (or its equivalent) from a nationally or regionally accredited college or university.